PROFESSIONAL BIO (long) (short professional bio and personal bio below)

-PROFESSIONAL BIO (short, 150 words) (personal bio below)
+PROFESSIONAL BIO (short, approximately 150 words) (personal bio below)

 I've been playing music since I was nine years old, but my love of music goes back much further.
 In fact, my earliest memories are of standing up in my crib and rocking back and forth to music from the radio.

 I was born and raised in Idaho Falls, Idaho.
 Although Idaho Falls is essentially a suburban town, my parents had a cabin up in the woods near the Idaho/Wyoming border and I spent most of my weekends there skiing, sledding, hiking, riding motorcycles, and just generally tramping around through the woods.
 It was a fabulous childhood.
 The deep rhythms of nature entered my spirit at a young age and have shaped my life ever since.
 I now live in New Jersey, just 12 miles from New York City.
 It is one of the most densely populated parts of the world and it is noisy, energetic, and infinitely fascinating.